Azure/autorest.csharp/docs/mgmt/readme.md

 If all the above conditions are met, this operation set will be marked as a "resource" by management generator, and the schema of the `200` response of the GET request will be its corresponding `ResourceData`.

-We have multiple ways to tweak the criteria of identifying resources, please see [change resource data](#change-resource-data) section.
+There are multiple ways to tweak the criteria of identifying resources, please see [change the criteria of ARM resources](#change-the-criteria-of-arm-resources) and [change resource data](#change-resource-data) section.

 The name of a resource usually is derived from the name of the resource data, but with some exceptions.
 Please see [change resource name](#change-resource-name) for more details.

+If a request path is incorrectly marked as a resource, you could use a configuration to make it non-resource again.
+Please see [mark a request path is non-resource](#mark-a-request-path-is-a-non-resource) section.

 // TODO -- add more links here